San Sebastiano al Vesuvio

-In 1944 it was struck by the eruption of Mount Vesuvius during the Allies' occupation of southern Italy, but has since been rebuilt.
+In 1944 it was destroyed and two children were killed by the eruption of Mount Vesuvius during the Allies' occupation of southern Italy, but has since been rebuilt.
 The main attraction is the church of San Sebastiano Martire from the 16th century.

+Gaetano Filangieri, a Neapolitan jurist, was born in San Sebastiano al Vesuvius.
+He had an extensive correspondence with Benjamin Franklin.